 “I am excited by three things,” he says, “Conversations with a beautiful mind, a new experience, and observing beauty in all its shapes and forms.”

 “And what is beauty?”
 I inquired gently.
 “You’ve mentioned it severally.”

-I looked at him with all the admiration I could muster at that moment.
+I look at him with all the admiration I could muster at the moment.
 He embodies profoundness in a most unassuming manner.
 A beautiful mind he has beautifully encased in a quiet humility that multiplies his intrigue.
-He is shy, fierce, and piercing, at once.
+He is shy, fierce, and piercing at once.
 Moreover, he possesses a frame that, though unimposing, evokes grandeur.
 His voice is soaked in assuredness and beaming with kindness.
 I could see that he was startled and puzzled by my stare and silence.